Eleazer-Afotey/UR-Marketplace/README.md

 # UR-Marketplace
-Web Version of an local marketplace website for university of Richmond
+Web Version of a local marketplace website for university of Richmond students